6.4 Conductors in Electrostatic Equilibrium

 - Explain why if the field is not as described in the first two objectives, the conductor is not at equilibrium

 So far, we have generally been working with charges occupying a volume within an insulator.
 We now study what happens when free charges are placed on a conductor.
 Generally, in the presence of a (generally external) electric field, the free charge in a conductor redistributes and very quickly reaches electrostatic equilibrium.
-The resulting charge distribution and its electric field have many interesting properties, which we can investigate with the help of Gauss’s law and the concept of electric potential.
+The resulting charge distribution and its electric field have many interesting properties, which we can investigate with the help of Gauss’s law.

 The Electric Field inside a Conductor Vanishes